adawang1024/College_Rankings/datasheet.md

-## Collection process
+## Collection Process

-_\[T\]he answers to questions here may provide information that allow others to reconstruct the dataset without access to it._

-### How was the data associated with each instance acquired?

-_Was the data directly observable (e.g., raw text, movie ratings), reported by subjects (e.g., survey responses), or indirectly inferred/derived from other data (e.g., part-of-speech tags, model-based guesses for age or language)?
+1. **How was the data associated with each instance acquired?** *(Was the data directly observable (e.g., raw text, movie ratings), reported by subjects (e.g., survey responses), or indirectly inferred/derived from other data (e.g., part-of-speech tags, model-based guesses for age or language)?
 If data was reported by subjects or indirectly inferred/derived from other data, was the data validated/verified?
-If so, please describe how._
+If so, please describe how.)*

+    The ranking data for each college was directly collected from publicly available online sources.
+Degree Choices and Academic Influence rankings were scraped using Python scripts with Selenium and BeautifulSoup.
+U.S. News ranking was obtained via a public available Python scraper ([kajchang/USNews-College-Scraper](https://github.com/kajchang/USNews-College-Scraper)).
+Washington Monthly ranking was downloaded as spreadsheets from their website.
+Times Higher Education rankings were extracted using the Chrome extension Instant Data Scraper.
+All data were cleaned and matched to institutional records from the U.S. Department of Education to ensure consistency and accuracy.
-### What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensor, manual human curation, software program, software API)?

-_How were these mechanisms or procedures validated?_
+1. **What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensor, manual human curation, software program, software API)?** *(How were these mechanisms or procedures validated?)*

+    Annotation was conducted using [TagEditor](https://github.com/d5555/TagEditor).

-### If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?
+1. **If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?**

+    See answer to question #2 in [Composition](#composition).

-### Who was involved in the data collection process (e.g., students, crowdworkers, contractors) and how were they compensated (e.g., how much were crowdworkers paid)?
+1. **Who was involved in the data collection process (e.g., students, crowdworkers, contractors) and how were they compensated (e.g., how much were crowdworkers paid)?**

+    All collection and annotation was done by the two authors.
-### Over what timeframe was the data collected?

-_Does this timeframe match the creation timeframe of the data associated with the instances (e.g. recent crawl of old news articles)?
-If not, please describe the timeframe in which the data associated with the instances was created._
+1. **Over what timeframe was the data collected?** *(Does this timeframe match the creation timeframe of the data associated with the instances (e.g., recent crawl of old news articles)?
+If not, please describe the timeframe in which the data associated with the instances was created.)*

+    The dataset was collected in the early Summer of 2019, which does not necessarily reflect the timeframe of the data collected.
-### Were any ethical review processes conducted (e.g., by an institutional review board)?

-_If so, please provide a description of these review processes, including the outcomes, as well as a link or other access point to any supporting documentation._
+1. **Were any ethical review processes conducted (e.g., by an institutional review board)?** *(If so, please provide a description of these review processes, including the outcomes, as well as a link or other access point to any supporting documentation.)*

+    No review processes were conducted with respect to the collection and annotation of this data (though review was done for other aspects of this work; see the paper linked at the top of the datasheet).
-### Does the dataset relate to people?

-_If not, you may skip the remainder of the questions in this section._
+1. **Does the dataset relate to people?** *(If not, you may skip the remaining questions in this section.)*

+    Yes; the majority of the documents in the dataset are articles about people (either their Wikipedia entries or stories about them in periodicals).

-### Did you collect the data from the individuals in question directly, or obtain it via third parties or other sources (e.g., websites)?
+1. **Did you collect the data from the individuals in question directly, or obtain it via third parties or other sources (e.g., websites)?**

+    Other sources: Wikipedia and periodicals.
-### Were the individuals in question notified about the data collection?

-_If so, please describe (or show with screenshots or other information) how notice was provided, and provide a link or other access point to, or otherwise reproduce, the exact language of the notification itself._
+1. **Were the individuals in question notified about the data collection?** *(If so, please describe (or show with screenshots or other information) how notice was provided, and provide a link or other access point to, or otherwise reproduce, the exact language of the notification itself.)*

+    No, they were not notified.
-### Did the individuals in question consent to the collection and use of their data?

-_If so, please describe (or show with screenshots or other information) how consent was requested and provided, and provide a link or other access point to, or otherwise reproduce, the exact language to which the individuals consented._
+1. **Did the individuals in question consent to the collection and use of their data?** *(If so, please describe (or show with screenshots or other information) how consent was requested and provided, and provide a link or other access point to, or otherwise reproduce, the exact language to which the individuals consented.)*

+    No. All documents are public.
+In the case of the AO3 stories, we explicitly contacted the authors and received permission to use their stories.
+(Several authors we contacted did not respond; we did not include their stories.)
-### If consent was obtained, were the consenting individuals provided with a mechanism to revoke their consent in the future or for certain uses?

-_If so, please provide a description, as well as a link or other access point to the mechanism (if appropriate)._
+1. **If consent was obtained, were the consenting individuals provided with a mechanism to revoke their consent in the future or for certain uses?** *(If so, please provide a description, as well as a link or other access point to the mechanism (if appropriate).)*

+    N/A.
-### Has an analysis of the potential impact of the dataset and its use on data subjects (e.g., a data protection impact analysis) been conducted?

-_If so, please provide a description of this analysis, including the outcomes, as well as a link or other access point to any supporting documentation._
+1. **Has an analysis of the potential impact of the dataset and its use on data subjects (e.g., a data protection impact analysis) been conducted?** *(If so, please provide a description of this analysis, including the outcomes, as well as a link or other access point to any supporting documentation.)*

-### Any other comments?
+    No.

+1. **Any other comments?**

+    None.

 ## Preprocessing/cleaning/labeling

 _The questions in this section are intended to provide dataset consumers with the information